John Kerry under fire for reported 'shadow diplomacy' to save Iran deal

 Former Secretary of State John Kerry is under fire over a report claiming that he has been engaged in “shadow diplomacy” with officials from Iran and Europe as part of a final attempt to save the seemingly doomed 2015 Iran nuclear deal.

-The Boston Globe reported Friday that Kerry sat down twice with Iranian Foreign Minister Javad Zarif in recent months to strategize in a bid to save the deal, as part of what the Globe described as “an aggressive but stealthy” mission to put pressure on the Trump administration to keep the deal in some form.
+The Boston Globe reported Friday that Kerry sat down twice with Iranian Foreign Minister Javad Zarif in recent months to strategize in a bid to save the deal, as part of what the Globe described as “an aggressive yet stealthy” mission to put pressure on the Trump administration to keep the deal in some form.

 Trump faces a May 12 deadline to review the deal, and Kerry has been ramping up his meetings ahead of that deadline.
 He reportedly met with German President Frank-Walter Steinmeier -- who was foreign minister of Germany when the deal was negotiated.
 He has also met with French President Emmanuel Macron twice and spoken by phone with European Union foreign affairs chief Federica Mogherini.